Bluesky

 Firefox has a million tools for learning

-Go to a simple site and just start poking at its source.
+Go to a site and start poking at its source.
 Hit F12 and start exploring.
 It's actually a lot of fun seeing how websites tick.

 If you're interested in a part in particular, then left click it and hit Inspect.
 Left click and hit View Page Source to see the whole .html file in another tab.

-Maybe other browsers have this functionality too, that's for their users to figure out
+Other browsers may have these functions too, but that's for their users to figure out

 These assets aren't mine, or most are not.

-The font for example is home-brewed after a couple hours learning how Font Forge works with zero prior knowledge of what a font really is besides an abstract idea a file telling programs how a character should be drawn.
-I know it still needs work.
+The font for example is home-brewed after a couple hours learning how Font Forge works with zero prior knowledge of what a font is.
+I had the abstract idea it's a file telling programs how a character should be drawn, but nothing more.
+That said, I'm aware my font needs work.

 Most images featured are textures pulled from repositories around the internet: